Baugus/lego_game/docs/CoreRules.md

 ### Populate
 During this phase each village produces one new pawn.
 Players cannot opt out or prevent a new pawn from being produced in each village they control.
 This new pawn is by default a worker, however, a player may choose to produce a warrior instead by paying 4 food for each warrior produced.

 When populating, you may place new pawns in the village, in one of its improvements, onto a stud directly adjacent to the village, or directly into infrastructure that is touching the village or one of its improvements.
-When placing a worker on a stud directly adjacent to the village, there must be no more than 3 studs of vertical distance between the level of the village and the level of the target stud (see [[#Note on Game Substrate(s)]] for details on calculating distances).
+When placing a worker on a stud directly adjacent to the village, there must be no more than 3 studs of vertical distance between the level of the village and the level of the target stud (see [[#Note on Game Mediums]] for details on calculating distances).

 # IV.
 End of the Age
 While the mechanics of this game can be adapted to numerous civilization building challenges and associated goals, the below has been found to create an interesting game and balanced set of scoring incentives.